 Save topol.top file.

-In the next step, you might get some error regarding the number of atoms being different in topology file and gro file.
+In the next step, you might get some errors regarding the number of atoms being different in the topology file and gro file.
 Check your number of added solvent molecules (methanol+water).

 Now, proceed with the rest of the simulation steps mentioned in the previous articles.